-So, pair that with a Z254’s 54-inch cutting width and you’re looking at three acres worth of lawn to be mowed in a jiffy!
+So, pair that with a Z254’s 54-inch cutting width, and you’re looking at 3 acres worth of lawn to be mowed in an instant!

 However, as there’s no gas gauge pre-installed, you might have a hard time eyeballing how much gas you have left in the tank afterward.

-Other than that minor issue, it’s safe to say that the Z254 makes it in as one of the best mowers out there for one acre and more!
+Other than that minor issue, it’s safe to say that the Z254 makes it in as one of the best riding lawn mowers out there for 1 acre and more!

 MTD Gold 13AA625P004 50-Inch Riding Lawn Mower